Evan-wyl/Super-Mario-RL/README.md

 # Super-Mario-RL
 Super-Mario is a 2D and 3D platform game series.
-We use the [Super-Mario-Bros](https://github.com/Kautenja/gym-super-mario-bros) as an enviroment of training RL agent.
+We use the [Super-Mario-Bros](https://github.com/Kautenja/gym-super-mario-bros) as an enviroment of training RL agents.
+Deep Q Learning and its derivative algorithms have been implemented, such as [DQN]()|Double DQN|Dueling Network.

 ## Environments
 - Python 3.7